chadmmm/chadmmm.github.io/projects/MineSweeper.md

 date: 2016
 labels:
   - Java
-summary: A Minesweeper remake that makes use of various data structures.
+summary: A remake of the popular Minesweeper game that makes use of various data structures.
 ---

 <img class="ui large rounded image" src="../images/MinesweeperInGame.PNG">